faosorios/KL_influence/README.md

-# KL_influence
+# Entropy based influence diagnostics for ridge regression

-Entropy based influence diagnostics for ridge regression
+Supplementary material to **Entropy based influence diagnostics for ridge regression** by Alonso Ogueda and Felipe Osorio